Altinity/clickhouse-regression/ssl_keeper/Readme_ssl_fips.md

-# Configuration of SSL-FIPS
+# Configuring ClickHouse Keeper for SSL in FIPS Compatible Mode

 ## Prerequisites for FIPS-Compatible Operation

 The minimal requirements for FIPS-compatible operation are:

-Install FIPS-compatible Altinity Stable build.
+* install FIPS-compatible Altinity Stable build
-Apply FIPS-compatible configuration settings to set allowed ports, TLS version, and ciphers.
+* apply FIPS-compatible configuration settings to set allowed ports, TLS version, and ciphers

 ## FIPS-compatible configuration settings